microsoft/promptflow/docs/go-to-production/deploy-to-aml-code.md

 This article will use the [sample flow "basic-chat"](../../examples/flows/chat/basic-chat) as an example to deploy to AzureML managed online endpoint.

+> [!IMPORTANT]
+>
+> Currently, deploy a flow with variants is not supported.
+Hence, make sure you have removed variants in your `flow.dag.yaml`.

 ## Set default workspace

 Use the following commands to set the default workspace and resource group for the CLI.